-The colors of the named varieties range all the way from silvery white, through blush and rose pink to salmon and scarlet-crimson, each flower swaying and nodding on long, graceful stems.
-The Oriental Poppy blooms during May and June, grows from 2 1/2 feet to 4 feet high and the whole plant, from the heavy, magnificent foliage to the large flower cups and seed pods, makes a majestic subject.
+The colors of the named varieties range all the way from silvery-white, through blush and rose pink to salmon and scarlet-crimson, each flower swaying and nodding on long, graceful stems.
+The Oriental Poppy blooms during May and June grows from 2 1/2 feet to 4 feet high and the whole plant, from the heavy, magnificent foliage to the large flower cups and seed pods, makes a majestic subject.
 The flowers often measure 9 and 10 inches across.
 Some of them have a black blotch in the center of the petals and all have a great number of purplish-black stamens in the heart of the cup.
-P. o. bracteatumisan important variety of a deep crimson-red color.
+P. o. bracteatumisan important variety of deep crimson-red color.
 The flowers are surrounded by large, leafy bracts.
 Gypsophila paniculata, Phlox subulata(white) or golden Alyssum are good to combine with the Oriental Poppy as a border plant.

-UTILIZE.
 Poppies make lovely cut flowers, but unless care is exercised in cutting them, the petals will drop and they will last no time.
 The flower should be cut early in the morning when the buds are tight, allowing them to open up in the water.
 They will last several days.
-The giant Oriental Poppies may be cut either early in the morning, or at evening, just as the buds are about to open.
+The giant Oriental Poppies may be cut either early in the morning, or at the evening, just as the buds are about to open.
 They will last longer if the outer green calyx is removed.